m-qq/stuff/README.md

 ## Prerequisites

-* **API module**: Provides methods for interface actions, scanning UI elements, and premium checks
+* **API module**: Provides methods for interface actions, scanning UI elements, etc.

 Ensure the `api.lua` module is available on your `package.path`: